haacked/haacked.com/_posts/archived/2005-08-15-this-could-remove-all-the-fun-from-when-a-coworker-leaves-her-computer-unlocked.aspx.markdown

 ---
 layout: post
-title: "This Could Remove All The Fun From When A Coworker Leaves Her Computer Unlocked"
+title: This Could Remove All The Fun From When A Coworker Leaves Her Computer Unlocked
 date: 2005-08-15 -0800
 comments: true
 disqus_identifier: 9440
 categories: []
+redirect_from: "/archive/2005/08/14/this-could-remove-all-the-fun-from-when-a-coworker-leaves-her-computer-unlocked.aspx/"
 ---

 ![Wireless PC Lock](http://haacked.com/images/wirelesspclock.gif) I don’t know about you, but running into an unlocked workstation in the office is like finding a voucher for a free airline ticket and hotel